 You can also add a vehicle to your account via the web dashboard.
 Go to the MileIQ web dashboard and click Settings.
 From there, go to Vehicles & Odometer, then click Add New Vehicle:

 MileIQ reports and recognizes a new trip if you travel at least a half-mile from your current location.
 The variance for drive detection is less than a mile.
 MileIQ may occasionally disregard drives of less than a mile, depending on your last known location.

 MileIQ has a 15-minute grace period before it stops tracking your trip.
 If you’re stuck in traffic, MileIQ will continue recording your trip unless you’ve been idle for more than 15 minutes.
 In that case, MileIQ will record a new trip once you start moving again.

 MileIQ Dashboard: The Drives View

 The MileIQ web dashboard is another way to manage your company’s drivers and driving history.
-Unlike on the mobile app, you’ll see a detailed history of your past driving and generate detailed reports as well:
+Unlike on the mobile app, you’ll see a detailed history of your past driving, and you can generate detailed reports as well:

-Aside from date and category, you can also filter by purpose.
+In addition to date and category, you can also filter by purpose.
 On the Drives Summary panel, you can see the data represented in a pie graph with the custom categories on the boxes beside it.
-This information can help you see your progress in classifying drives and the purpose of the drives:
+This information can help you see how drives are classified and the purpose of the drives:

 While in the MileIQ dashboard, you can continue classifying drives.
 However, it works differently than the mobile version.
-For business drives, click the suitcase icon, click the home icon for personal drives.
+Click the suitcase icon for business drives and the home icon for personal drives.
 If you want to make changes, click on a driving record and a window will appear on the right side of the screen.
 From there, you can edit your drive by changing the distance traveled, adding a parking or toll fee, selecting a vehicle, and including some notes about the drive:

 MileIQ Dashboard: Reports View